 Please remember that as an employee, you will not have access to the same resources you likely had on your US campus as a student since the US teaching assistantship is quite literally a "real-life" job.
-Information and professional support is available, but finding the support that works for you is your responsibility.
+Information and professional support are available, but finding the support that works for you is your responsibility.

-Also, be prepared to sometimes feel homesick and experience culture shock (especially if you have never been abroad).
+Be prepared to sometimes feel homesick and experience culture shock (especially if you have never been abroad).
 Talk to your therapist/psychiatrist/counselor at home now about coping strategies.
 Information on receiving psychological care through BVAEB-contracted psychologists in Austria can be found here.
 A search engine for psychotherapists can be found here.

-Every school should have an assigned school psychologist (Schulpsychologin) who offers consultations on certain days - they also schedule appointments with teachers, staff, and TAs.
+Every school should have an assigned school psychologist (Schulpsychologin) who offers consultations on certain weekdays - they also schedule appointments with teachers, staff, and TAs.
 Billing is done through BVAEB, and they might be a low-threshold starting point for TAs in need.
+Usually, they will work at multiple schools and be in your school on certain days during the month or week.
+You should be able to find information about them either on the school website or if you speak with a trusted teacher or staff member.
+Sessions with the psychologist are free and confidential.
+More information can be found here.
+They also offer a hotline for questions: +43 800 211 320 (Mo-Fr: 8-20 Uhr; Sa: 8-12 Uhr).